prrvchr/gMailOOo/README.md

 * OAuth2 with SSL or TLS (recommanded authentication type)

-## System requirements for installing this extension:

-mailmerge.py need to be updated.

-You must confirm the update of this file the first time you restart LibreOffice or after any update of LibreOffice.

 ## Setting requirements for Login/password authentication with SSL or TLS:

 Load: [Google Account Setting](https://myaccount.google.com/security?utm_source=OGB#connectedapps)